- Solicitors For Business

 Tier 4 of the points-based visa system is focused on non-EEA nationals that wish to come to the UK for the purpose of studying.

-To successfully apply under this category, applicants must meet the minimum threshold of points that can be met by having a valid Confirmation of Acceptance of Studies (CAS), and by meeting the relevant maintenance funds and English language requirements.
+To successfully apply under this category, applicants must meet the minimum threshold of points that are provided with a Confirmation of Acceptance of Studies (CAS), and by meeting the relevant maintenance funds and English language requirements.

 How JMW Can Help